miguelsan/rfcs/proposed/0000-metatags.md

 the synonyms is unknown, i.e. filtering tags by language is not possible.
 If only canonical tags are proposed then users will always see the tags of the canonical language instead of their local language.

+One option would be to use the *synonym* relationship only within a single language.
+The canonical terms in different languages could be linked by a separate relationship, i.e. *i18n*.
+The language of a tag becomes a separate property or relation of each tag with the cardinality 0..*, i.e. any number of languages per tag is possible.

 ## References
 [references]: #references